Buchanan's Birthplace State Park

 Information on nearby attractions is available from the Franklin County Visitors Bureau. www.explorefranklincountypa.com

-For information on Wheatland, James Buchanan's Lancaster Estate, contact the James Buchannan Foundation. www.wheatland.org
+For information on Wheatland, James Buchanan's Lancaster Estate, contact the James Buchanan Foundation. www.wheatland.org

-Nearby Cowans Gap State Park offers swimming, boating, fishing, picnicking, hiking, hunting, family camping, family cabins, organized group camping, visitor center and an environmental education program.
+Nearby Cowans Gap State Park offers swimming, boating, fishing, picnicking, hiking, hunting, camping, rustic cabins, organized group camping, visitor center and environmental education programs.

 Maps and Downloadables